Joe Chaney

-Joe Chaney is an American darts player currently playing mainly in British Darts Organisation events.
+Joe Chaney is an American darts player playing mainly in British Darts Organisation (BDO) events.

 Career

 In 2017, Chaney reached the Last 80 of the World Masters and Last 32 of the BDO World Trophy.
-He qualified for the 2018 BDO World Darts Championship as one of the Regional Table Qualifiers and lost to Danny Noppert in the Preliminary Round.
+He qualified for the 2018 BDO World Darts Championship as one of the Regional Table Qualifiers and lost to Danny Noppert in the preliminary round.